 - 2016 – 2020 PhD., the University of Glasgow UK

-- 2009 – 2011 Studied Philosophy of Art under the mastership of Prof. V. B. Melas, St. Petersburg State University, St. Petersburg Russia
+- 2009 – 2011 Studied Philosophy of Art under the mastership of Professor V. B. Melas, St Petersburg State University, St Petersburg Russia

-- 1983 – 1990 Graduated, Ioganson Fine Art School at the Academy of Fine Art, department of Painting, St. Petersburg Russia
+- 1983 – 1990 Secondary Fine Art School named after B. V. Ioganson, Department of Painting, The Russian Academy of Fine Arts, St Petersburg Russia